- Where is the CARIS lab?

 For highschool students (grade 10 and up):

 1) Well, the open house (above) is a good idea for all ages, but for students thinking about applying to UBC for engineering, a number of specific tours and events are organized.

-2) For highschool girls the Women in Engineering group organizes a yearly grade 10 girls event in May.
+2) For highschool girls the Women in Engineering group organizes a yearly Engineering Explorations event for grade 8 to 12 girls from October to March.
 Typically, this group visits our lab.

-3) We regularly provide provide tours for groups including the Summer Science for Aboriginal Youth Program, Shad Valley, and others.
+3) We regularly provide provide tours for groups including the Summer Science for Aboriginal Youth Program, Shad Canada, and others.
 We highly recommend participating in these programs.

 Around BC there are many great opportunities for robotics exposure including camps offered by the various schoolboards, community colleges, and universities.
 Many of the highshools have technology classes in grades 9 and 10 where kids can participate in robotics competitions and clubs – we highly recommend kids interested in robotics take these opportunities.
 As kids progress, we recommend they keep their options broad in highschool and undergraduate studies – courses in biology and psychology will be helpful if they are interested in biologically inspired robotics or human-robot interaction.
 Of course, math and physics are key courses.
 In university good majors for robotics include mechanical, electrical or computer engineering, or computer sciences.
 Some schools have a mechatronics program.
 This is highly recommended as it combines elements of all three of these programs.
 To pursue robotics at the research and development level you will need to get into a graduate degree specializing in some area of robotics.
 This requires achieving high grades in your undergraduate studies – and it is strongly recommended to look for opportunities to do an internship or similar program in a university robotics lab or institute.